-"In 2008-09, the only thing that would sell in any volume had a government backstop," says
+"In 2008-09, the only thing that would sell in any volume had a government backstop," says Mr Kravitt.

-Mr Kravitt.
 "That was the genesis of the idea."
 At the height of the crisis, the government stepped in to guarantee securitisations of banks' -sheet obligations, which were deemed critical to the stability of the financial system.
 But the US Federal Reserve would not guarantee securities financing student loans.

-Mr Kravitt and Stuart Litwin, another partner at Mayer Brown, implemented a proposal from Morgan Stanley and Citigroup's bankers.
+Mr Kravitt and Stuart Litwin. another partner at Mayer Brown, implemented a proposal from Morgan Stanley and Citigroup's bankers.
 Instead of a government guarantor, they turned to a government liquidity provider, the Federal Financing Bank, a US Treasury division that manages debt payments for government agencies.
 The FFB would not guarantee the loans but it could issue payments for commercial paper - more attractive for investors than a direct investment in studentloan payments - while taking in the cash flow from the loans.
 "We had the FFB pay off the paper if it couldn't roll when it matured," says Mr Kravitt.
 The legal team created a "put" option, in which the US Department of Education would buy the student loans if the FFB was forced to own them - the first time the DoE had done so.

 Mr Kravitt also consulted the student loan providers who would use the facility.
-They built the new structure into their loan agreeme which is what allowed the DoE to buy the loans at a reduced rate, the key step in the deal.
+They built the new structure into their loan agreements which is what allowed the DoE to buy the loans at a reduced rate, the key step in the deal.

-The structure is called Straight-A Funding The Mayer Brown team earned their clients' ultimate plaudits when they convinced the Securities and Exchange Commission to allow the securities had to bring in outside counsel to negotiate a deal between Primerica and Citigroup, whose interests previously had been tightly aligned.
+The structure is called Straight-A Funding The Mayer Brown team earned their clients' ultimate plaudits when they convinced the Securities and Exchange Commission to allow the securities to be marketed as government backed equity," says Mr Brill.